 CorVel Announces First Generative AI Initiative to Transform Claims and Case Management

-Expanded Capabilities in CorVel’s Industry-Leading Technology Will Reduce Costs, Minimize Liability, and Enhance Holistic Care and Claims Oversight.

-/EIN News/ -- FORT WORTH, Texas, May 01, 2023 (GLOBE NEWSWIRE) -- CorVel Corporation (NASDAQ: CRVL) today announced the integration of generative AI into its claims and care solution, launching the next generation in intelligent, efficient claims automation.
+FORT WORTH, Texas, May 01, 2023 (GLOBE NEWSWIRE) -- CorVel Corporation CRVL today announced the integration of generative AI into its claims and care solution, launching the next generation in intelligent, efficient claims automation.

 With a proven track record for its innovative use of technology, integrated data streams, and person-centered care, the Company is driving to set the industry standard by offering the advantages of generative AI through its award-winning CareMC claims platform.
 This technology, the latest iteration of CorVel's CogencyIQSM service offerings, will introduce new capabilities to improve efficiencies throughout the claims management process.
 Leveraging generative AI to automate objective tasks will increase the amount of time adjusters spend interfacing directly with injured workers, which will, ultimately, improve outcomes.
 At the same time, customers will continue to benefit from CorVel's existing risk management tools which leverage artificial intelligence and predictive analytics to provide insights such as claim and clinical risk scores, litigation avoidance, and severity modeling.